Document Type

 Comments

-This final course project was developed during the Spring 2026 semester in BCOR 1910.18: Business for Good by Team 18.1.
-Using a bottom-up immersion approach, students designed Sol Fridge, a solar-powered refrigeration solution for low-income communities in Turkana County, Kenya.
-The project focused on addressing local challenges related to food preservation and limited electricity access while promoting economic, social, and environmental sustainability.
+This final course project was developed during the Spring 2026 semester in BCOR 1910.18: Business for Good.
+Using a bottom-up immersion approach, students created CLEANTIDE, a water sanitation and filtration initiative designed to improve access to clean water in remote island communities across the Polynesian region.
+The project addressed challenges related to contaminated water sources, waterborne disease, and limited infrastructure while promoting social, environmental, and economic sustainability.

-Throughout the semester, students applied entrepreneurship, ethical decision-making, and sustainable business principles to develop a mission-driven business model tailored to the needs of underserved communities.
+Throughout the semester, students applied entrepreneurship, ethical decision-making, and sustainable business principles to design an affordable and community-centered solution focused on long-term impact, local engagement, and improved quality of life in underserved communities.

 Faculty